 Are You “Chemically Wired” to Gain Weight?

 Impulsive eating and unplanned meals are partially to blame for ADHD’s strong correlation with obesity.
 And then there’s your dopamine-seeking brain, which loves carbs and sugar.
 Learn how to lose weight the ADHD way.

 Fleming should know.
 He is among the first scientists to link ADHD and weight gain.
 In the 2002 book Gender Issues and AD/HD: Research, Diagnosis and Treatment, Fleming references an unpublished pilot study2 of obese clients conducted at the Nutritional Disorders Clinic in 1988-90.
-In studying these individuals who were unable to lose weight, Fleming found that these individuals exhibited “clearly disturbed eating habits, with typically no regularly planned meals or snacks, and an inability to follow dietary plans for any useful length of time.”
+In studying these individuals who were unable to lose weight, Fleming found that they exhibited “clearly disturbed eating habits, with typically no regularly planned meals or snacks, and an inability to follow dietary plans for any useful length of time.”

 Sounds a lot like ADHD, right?
 Fleming thought so, too.
-And looking deeper, he discovered in a 2005 study that the rate of ADHD was, in fact, five to 10 times greater among these overweight individuals than in the general population (30 percent versus 3 to 6 percent).
+And looking deeper, he discovered in a 2005 study3 that the rate of ADHD was, in fact, five to 10 times greater among these overweight individuals than in the general population (30 percent versus 3 to 6 percent).

 In the ensuing years, Fleming’s basic discovery — that there are links between ADHD and obesity — has been corroborated by other scientists, including Jules Altfas, M.D., of the Behavioral Medical Center for Treatment and Research in Portland, Oregon.
 “At all levels of obesity,” Dr. Altfas explains, “patients with ADD symptoms were less successful at losing weight than non-ADHD peers.”

 The precise mechanism underlying the link between obesity and ADHD is yet to be discovered.
-But the evidence seems to suggest that the same low levels of the neurotransmitter dopamine that cause ADHD also encourage overeating.
+But the evidence seems to suggest4 that the same low levels of the neurotransmitter dopamine that cause ADHD also encourage overeating.

 People with ADHD are “chemically wired” to seek more dopamine, says John Ratey, M.D., professor of psychiatry at Harvard Medical School in Boston.
 “Eating carbohydrates triggers a rush of dopamine in the brain,” he says.
 “It’s the drive for the feeling of satiety.”